 Over the last couple of days the following video has been doing the rounds amongst fellow science presenters.
 Thanks to Matthew tosh and Paul McCrory for pointing it out.
 It has received quite a lot of press in the UK’s media too.
 As Paul says, “you may prefer to watch this through your fingers.”

-The description of the video says, “The Australian presenter Natarsha Belling almost fell victim to a risky experiment carried out live.
+The original video is no longer available so I have retained a copy of it.
+The description of the original video said, “The Australian presenter Natarsha Belling almost fell victim to a risky experiment carried out live.
 During the broadcast of the Studio 10 program on Thursday morning, the woman attended the scientist Jacob Strickling, who mixed Coca-Cola with liquid nitrogen, according to Yahoo7 Be[sic].
 A third participant of the program was observing the experiment remotely.

 In the video you can see how Natarsha holds the soda bottle while the scientist pours the nitrogen into it.
 At that time, the presenter looks a little confused and not knowing clearly what to do with the bottle.
 Suddenly, the woman drops the container, and it goes off in the direction of his head.
 Natarsha manages to avoid the impact of the bottle, whose strength and consequences could be deduced when seeing how the branch of a tree breaks.